Privacy & Cookie Notice

-UK Addiction Treatment Group Limited is a “data controller” for the purposes of the Data Protection Act 1998 and (from 25 May 2018) the EU General Data Protection Regulation 2016/679.
+UK Addiction Treatment Group Limited is a “data controller” for the purposes of the Data Protection Act 2018 (from 25 May 2018) and the EU General Data Protection Regulation 2016/679.
 This means that we are responsible for, and control the processing of, your personal information.
 UKAT is listed with the Office of the Information Commissioner as a data controller with the reference number: ZA289330.

 We will update this Privacy Notice from time to time.
 When we do change the notice, we will post an update on our website.